seanbfield/TwilioReact/README.md

 # TwilioReact
-A React Video Chat app using Twilio Video
+A React Video Chat app using the Twilio Video API.